Licences and moorings

 Short-term licences

-If you simply wish to visit our Waterways for a short period, please see the separate information for Scottish Canals Short-Term Licences and prices.
+If you want to bring your vessel onto our waterways for a short period, find out more about Scottish Canals Short-Term Licences and prices.

 Long-term moorings and licences